unisonweb/unisonweb-org/src/data/docs/testing.md

     ✅ Passed : Proved.

 ```
-> 📕 As discussed [here in the language reference](/docs/language-reference#syntactic-precedence), keyword-based constructs like `let` bind tighter than function application, so you don't need any parentheses around the `let` block which is used as the argument to `check`.
+> 📕 As [discussed in the language reference](/docs/language-reference#syntactic-precedence), keyword-based constructs like `let` bind tighter than function application, so you don't need any parentheses around the `let` block which is used as the argument to `check`.

 ## Adding diagnostics for a failing test